irahulcse/awesome-github-actions-for-development/README.md

 You can follow the below workflow, if you are new to Git.

 #### Initial setup
-1. Fork the main A-Complete-Guide-To-Flutter
+1. Fork the main awesome-github-actions-for-development
 2. Clone this repo on your machine
 3. Add the main repo as "upstream"
   * `git remote add upstream https://github.com/irahulcse/awesome-github-actions-for-development`